stephantul/somber/README.md

 This makes switching and comparing between non-sequential SOM and the sequential SOMs easy, as the SOM itself will decide whether to pay attention to what came before, and how it will pay attention to what came before.

 A consequence of representing everything as a single sequence is that the sequential SOMs assume everything in the sequence depends on what comes before, which might be unsuitable for your problem.
-This can be remedied using the `reset_context_symbol` function, which allows you to reset the context for given symbols (e.g. spaces between words, periods, newlines between sentences).
-Example below.

 ### Examples